-3. Breath consciously.
+3. Breathe consciously.

 1. Seated Crescent Moon Pose

 A lot of the discomfort we feel while at work in our necks and shoulders comes from the sides of our bodies collapsing as we sit at a desk all day.
-Being hunched over your laptop all day really isn’t great for your posture.
+Being hunched over your laptop all day isn’t great for your posture.

-Put your arms in the air (like you just don’t care) and stretch those fingers as wide as you can.
-Lean to the right, breath in, breath out, breath in and next lean to the left and repeat the pattern.
+Raise your arms in the air and stretch your fingers as wide as you can.
+Lean to the right.
+Slowly breathe in, breathe out, and breathe in again as you lean to the left and repeat the pattern.